rohan-shan-tze/hacker-hangar/about.md

 I am an incoming third year computer science undergraduate student at the University of Manchester with a burning passion for cybersecurity.

-I have ambitions to get into penetration testing and red teaming and like learning through explaining concepts to myself.
+I have ambitions to get into penetration testing and red teaming and like learning through explaining concepts to myself; breaking down complex ideas into digestible chunks.
 Then I thought, why not share my self-explanations on a blog?
 This way others can learn from this journey as well.

 A bit more about me: I am an International Master of chess and have won competitions such as the Eastern Asia U-18 Chamionship, the ASEAN UNIVERSITY GAMES twice, and the Malaysia Games (SUKMA).